Rabb Da Radio 2

 The film was announced by Vehli Janta Films in September 2018.
-Also, the film is written by Jass Grewal, who wrote the prequel.
-Earlier the film was supposed to directed by Harry Bhatti but was later replaced by Sharan Art due to his busy schedules.
-The filming took place in Khamano November and December 2018.
+Also, the film was written by Jass Grewal, who wrote the prequel.
+Earlier the film was supposed to be directed by Harry Bhatti but was later replaced by Sharan Art due to his busy schedule.
+The filming took place in Khamano in November and December 2018.
 The additional songs were shot in January 2019.
 Also, it became the first Punjabi sequel to continue the story.

-The film was released worldwide on 29 March 2019.
+The film was released worldwide on 29 March 2019 and is presently available for streaming on the Chaupal OTT platform.

 Premise

 When Manjinder Singh takes his newly wedded wife Guddi to his maternal home, he is heartbroken to realize that things are not what they used to be 16 years back.
 Once a close-knit family of his four maternal uncles now had walls not only between their houses but within their hearts as well.